HPV: A simple virus with huge implications | The China Post

 Vaccination against HPV

 The three known vaccines against HPV are most effective if given before the onset of sexual activity.
 The WHO particularly encourages young girls aged 9-14 to get vaccinated.
 Why?
-That’s because HPV immune girls mean less risks for the boys in the future and most importantly it protects the girls against HPV 16 and 18 which can lead to cervical cancer.
+HPV-immune girls mean less risk for boys in the future, as well as protection for girls against HPV 16 and 18, which can lead to cervical cancer.

 Read more: Tried and true: HPV vaccination shows sharp drop in cancer-causing infections